 Prospective Parent (s) who reside outside of New Jersey may adopt in New Jersey if the child is born in New Jersey, and/or if the child was adopted through a New Jersey Licensed adoption agency with a New Jersey State Office.

-ANY and ALL PEOPLE who wish to adopt in New Jersey must meet certain New Jersey Law requirements to be deemed “fit” to adopt a child
+Any people who wish to adopt must meet certain New Jersey Law requirements to be deemed “fit” to adopt a child

-If you are thinking of adopting in New Jersey and live outside the state, a home study will be completed prior to the child being placed.
+If you are thinking of adopting in New Jersey and live outside the state, a home study will be completed before the child being placed.

-If you reside in New Jersey and are considering adoption, a home study will be completed BOTH BEFORE and AFTER the child is in your home.
+If you are planning on adoption in New Jersey, a home study will be completed both before and after the child is in your home.

 – In New Jersey, in a private adoption, a birth parent placing a child for adoption can sign surrender papers at any time after the child is born.
 The surrender can be reversed any time up until the court terminates the birth parents’ rights or when the birth parents go to court and surrender their rights.